 Proof that the problem caused specific damages – Damages can range from physical and mental anguish to increased medical bills to lost wages and more.
 Also, your malpractice lawyer can explain further which kinds of damages you might have incurred as a result of the problem.

-In a prescription malpractice case, these things can pretty straightforward to prove.
+In a prescription error malpractice case, these things can pretty straightforward to prove.

 Actually, a prescription slip or bottle can prove a medical relationship.
 Evidence that the medication was incorrect in some way shows negligence.
 Furthermore, taking the wrong dosage or type of medicine can easily lead to a problem where injuries occur.